Littering fees for some producers

 - is ready to be eaten without any additional cooking, heating or other preparation carried out by the consumer.

-For example, the lunchbox can be used for meals with cold or hot food, sandwiches, wraps and salads.
+For example, the food container can be used for meals with cold or hot food, sandwiches, wraps and salads.
 Containers containing fresh or processed foods that do not require any additional preparation, such as fruits, vegetables and desserts, are also covered by the concept of a food container.

 A food container is a single-use plastic product if it is made entirely or partly of plastic.
 Paper or cardboard-based food containers that have a plastic lining or coating on the surface are also covered and subject to a fee.